 REFILE-Hong Kong holds its breath ahead of polls amid lull in violence

-"We have to ensure voter safety and let them vote without any interference," Police Commissioner Tang Ping-Keung said at a briefing on Friday after a two-day lull in violence.
+"We have to ensure voter safety and let them vote without any interference," Police Commissioner Tang Ping-keung said at a briefing on Friday after a two-day lull in violence.
 He said police would "deploy high-profile patrols" near polling stations.
-There have been no publicized threats against voters or polling stations.
+There have been no publicised threats against voters or polling stations.

 "This is happening already and could get worse," she told Reuters.
 The government urged protesters not to disrupt the vote.

-"We do not want to see the postponement or adjournment of the polling unless necessary," said Patrick Nip, Secretary for Constitutional and Mainland Affairs.
-NURTURING GROUND
+"We do not want to see the postponement or adjournment of the polling unless absolutely necessary," said Patrick Nip, Secretary for Constitutional and Mainland Affairs.

-A record 1,104 people are running for 452 district seats and a record 4.1 million Hong Kong people have enrolled to vote for district councilors, who control some local spending, and whose daily decisionmaking spans a range of neighborhood issues including recycling, transport, and public healthcare.
+A record 1,104 people are running for 452 district seats and a record 4.1 million Hong Kong people have enrolled to vote for district councillors, who control some local spending, and whose daily decisionmaking spans a range of neighbourhood issues including recycling, transport and public healthcare.
 Some of the seats that were once uncontested, and dominated by pro-Beijing candidates, are now being fought for by young pro-democracy activists.

-Hong Kong leader Carrie Lam has the power to cancel the elections up to 24 yours before they begin.
+Hong Kong leader Carrie Lam has the power to cancel the elections up to 24 hours before they begin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)